egorkaway/weather-hugo-parsa-forestry/content/posts/hottest-place-on-earth.md

 By the way, despite such indicators, the Shur river flows through the desert and does not dry up even in the hottest years.

-This desert also owns another natural world attraction: one of the tallest dunes in the world, its height is 407meters.
+This desert also owns another natural world attraction: one of the tallest dunes in the world, its height is 407 meters.